-As of December 31, 2020, there were four lease modifications that resulted in noncash re-measurements of the related ROU asset and operating lease liability of \$14.9 million.
+As of December 31, 2021, there were 2 new leases and 9 lease modifications that resulted in noncash re-measurements of the related ROU asset and operating lease liability of \$45.5 million.
+Approximately \$40 million of this related to the sale leaseback transaction discussed in Note 7 with the remaining amount related to lease re-measurements.